LokeshKumarSain009/Stock_Price_Prediction_using_ML/README.md

 1. **NewsArticleSentimentAnalysis.ipynb**: Performs news sentiment analysis about the company, providing insights into its reputation and public emotion.

 2. **DataCollection-preprocessing.ipynb**: Contains functions to collect historical data from yFinance and preprocess it for model training.

+3. **Feature Engineering**: Adds technical market indicators to the dataframe.
+Also, it calculates the impact of each feature on the prediction of Close price.
+It was observed that many added features are not having significant impact on the predictions.
+So, better is to remove these features from the dataframe.

-3. **BasicPredictionModels.ipynb**: Includes functions to train and visualize various basic prediction models such as Linear Regression, SVM, and Random Forest.
+4. **BasicPredictionModels.ipynb**: Includes functions to train and visualize various basic prediction models such as Linear Regression, SVM, and Random Forest.

-4. **NeuralNetworkModels.ipynb**: Contains functions to train and visualize neural network models like RNN and LSTM.
+5. **NeuralNetworkModels.ipynb**: Contains functions to train and visualize neural network models like RNN and LSTM.

-5. **ModelComparison.ipynb**: Compares the performance of all the prediction models used and returns the overall best predictor.
+6. **ModelComparison.ipynb**: Compares the performance of all the prediction models used and returns the overall best predictor.

-6. **StockPricePrediction.ipynb**: Acts as the main file for the project.
+7. **StockPricePrediction.ipynb**: Acts as the main file for the project.
 It displays all the outputs and contains functions to predict stock prices for the next 30 days using the overall best predictor.

 ### Advantages of Maintaining Separate Files